 - A practical review of the major technologies driving digital transformation.

-The mail topics are:
+The course main topics are:

 - Artificial Intelligence: impact on company processes.

-- A live case study: a digitally transformed company.
+- Live case studies: digitally transformed companies.

 - Summarize the most important managerial theories to manage digital transformation.

 - Design and Develop a concrete plan for digitally transforming a company.